6 Ways to Fix iPhone Asking for 6-Digit Passcode Instead of 4

 See Also: Solved!
 5 Solutions to Fix iPhone Passcode Changed Itself

 When your iPhone suddenly asks for a 6-digit passcode, it can be stressful—but it's usually fixable with a few steps.
 Whether the prompt appeared after an update, restore, or randomly, the key is not to panic.
 Follow the fixes in this guide to get the problem resolved.
-If you have other iOS-related problems, consider using TunesKit iPhone Unlocker or leave a comment below.
+Try using TunesKit iPhone Unlocker imediately if you want a one-stop solution to fix the problem efficiently.
+Share your experience with us in the Comment section below.

 Add a review